khanadm/kubernetes-documentation/README.md

 ---

 It makes services available to the external hosts, manages network rules and port forwarding.
 It also serves as a Network proxy and Load balancer and handles the network routing for TCP and UDP packets.

-Container Runtime
----

-It is the underlying software that runs the containers and handles the container’s lifecycle in an isolated but lightweight environment.

-Platforms that use containers as a container runtime are:

-* Docker

-* Containerd

-* Cri-o

-* rktlet

 Kubectl
 ---